Meet the Team

 Research Services Professional

-Alexis Jenkins, BA
+Alexis Donnelly, BA

 In college, I said I would never work in a lab, and that I hated microscopes.
 Look at me now!